Seth Moulton: Social issues

 Moulton supports abortion rights and same-sex marriage.
 He supports legal immigration and advocates for immigration reform, but opposes illegal immigration and has called it "something we have to confront".

 In August 2023, Moulton was one of nine House Democrats who voted in favor of a Republican-led amendment to the National Defense Authorization Act (NDAA) prohibiting the teaching of "race-based theories" in schools operated by the Department of Defense Education Activity, introduced by Rep. Chip Roy.
 It was opposed by most Democrats as part of a broader Republican effort to target so-called "Critical Race Theory".

+Animal welfare

+Moulton endorsed a 2016 Massachusetts ballot measure, Question 3, designed to protect the welfare of farmed animals.
+The measure prohibited Massachusetts farmers from "knowingly cause any covered animal to be confined in a cruel manner" and prohibited the sale of eggs or meat from animals that did not meet the standards.

+In 2022, Moulton was among a bipartisan group of 19 members of Congress who called on the National Institutes of Health (NIH) and the Department of Health and Human Services (HHS) to enact federal protections for cephalopods (such as octopuses, squid, and cuttlefish) used in laboratory research and to update federal animal welfare policies to include these species, and he helped lead congressional letters to NIH and HHS reiterating these requests.